Mellanox/ufm_sdk_3.0/plugins/ufm_log_analyzer_plugin/README.md

                         Depth of logs tar extraction, default is 1 --hours HOURS         How many hours to process from last logs.
 Default is 6 hours -i, --interactive     Should an interactive Ipython session start.
-Default is False -s, --show-output     Should the output charts be presented.
 Default is False --skip-tar-extract    If the location is to an existing extracted tar or just UFM logs directory, skip the tar extraction and only copy the needed logs.
 Default is False
   --interval [{1min,10min,1h,24h}]
                         Time interval for the graphs.
 Choices are: '1min'- Every minute, '10min'- Every ten minutes, '1h'- Every one hour, '24h'- Every 24 hours.
 Default is '1H'.